This guide outlines some of the most important information and stats related to plastic in the ocean.

 - Type of plastic entering the ocean can be classified as land based plastic (mostly plastic packaging), and marine based plastic (such as fishing gear and equipment)

 - Overall, land based plastic is the dominant plastic type.
-But, different geographic locations in the ocean has different shares of each plastic type.
+But, different geographic locations in the ocean have different shares of each plastic type.
 As an example, in the Great Pacific Garbage Patch, around 50% of plastic or slightly more, is marine based plastic.
 Marine based plastic can make up a greater share in parts of the ocean where fishing is intensive

 How Much Plastic Goes Into The Ocean Every Minute?